logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-zookeeper.md

 <div class="tasklist">

-##### Set up Telegraf v1.17 or higher
+##### Set up Telegraf v1.17 or higher on each Zookeeper machine

 {% include metric-shipping/telegraf-setup.md %}

 ##### Add the inputs.zookeper plug-in

 First you need to configure the input plug-in to enable Telegraf to scrape the Apache Zookeper data from your hosts.
-To do this, add the following code to the configuration file:
+To do this, add the below code to the configuration file.

 ``` ini
 [[inputs.zookeper]]